Back to Authority and Revolt

 The present crisis has made fidelity especially hard because many options present themselves as safe while resting on compromised principles.
 Souls are tempted to treat reverent appearance as enough, to settle for divided obedience, or to numb themselves with institutions that preserve enough external beauty to quiet the conscience.

-This chapter cannot solve every practical question in one stroke, but it can state the governing principle: the faithful must prefer deprivation to falsity, and clean continuity to reassuring compromise.
+This cannot solve every practical question in one stroke, but it can state the governing principle: the faithful must prefer deprivation to falsity, and clean continuity to reassuring compromise.
 Better a harder fidelity than an easier counterfeit.
 Better suffering with the truth than peace with a broken altar.

 fidelity under pressure is one of the sharpest tests of whether remains Catholic.
 The man who truly believes Christ instituted and entrusted the will not treat them lightly when fear, convenience, or broad appeals for peace press against them.
 He will guard them, suffer for them, and refuse both corruption and improvisation.

 This is not rigidity.
 It is love of in the forms Christ gave.
 The more the age of revolt tries to loosen seriousness, the more the faithful must learn to hold fast.
-For if the means of are surrendered, words about fidelity soon become ornamental.
+For if the means of are surrendered, words about fidelity soon become decorative rhetoric.
 But if the are guarded, even under pressure, 's living heart still beats.

 Footnotes